DataShades/ckanext-search-tweaks/README.md

 	ckan search-index rebuild

-Now you can use `spellcheck_did_you_mean` helper that returns better search query when available instead of the current one.
+Now you can use `spellcheck_did_you_mean` template helper that returns better search query when available instead of the current one.
 Consider including `search_tweaks/did_you_mean.html` fragment under search form.

 #### Config settings